Deciding whether to collect customer data through stories (qualitative data) or numbers (quantitative data) can be tricky.

 What is qualitative data?

-Qualitative data refers to non-numerical information gathered through methods like interviews, focus groups, and open-ended questions in surveys.
+Qualitative data refers to non-numerical information gathered through methods like interviews, focus groups, open-ended questions in surveys, and scraping the web for customer reviews.

 ➡️ GOAL: providing in-depth insights into human behavior, motivations, and attitudes.
 It gives a better understanding of the subject matter.